QuantiusBenignus/BlahST/README.md

 ln -s /full/path/to/whisper.cpp/main $HOME/.local/bin/transcribe
 ```
 If transcribe is not in your $PATH, either edit the call to it in **wsi** to include the absolute path, or add its location to the $PATH variable.
 Otherwise the script will fail.

-###### Network transcription
-This would be useful for Linux systems that need speech-to-text functionality but do not have the power to transcribe speech efficiently.
-Speech is recorded on the local machine and sent over to a running instance of whisper.cpp [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server), typically on the local network.

-To make this tool work in network transcription mode, one should use (and [setup hotkeys](https://github.com/QuantiusBenignus/BlahST/#gui-setup-of-hotkeys) for) the **netwrsi** script (can be set up alongside the other two).
-* **netwrsi** can be found in this repository and should also be placed in $HOME/.local/bin. (also done from the installation script)
-* The IP and port number for the server should be entered in the configuration block of `netwrsi`.
-* The `netwrsi` script will check that a running server is present at the specified IP and complain if not found.
-To properly set up the server, please, look at its [documentation](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server)

-Please, run the script from the command line first to check for its dependencies and have them installed.

 #### CONFIGURATION
 ##### For manual installation only: